 6. How we communicate with students about the Student Protection Plan

 6.1 We provide every applicant and student with access to this Student Protection Plan alongside our Terms and Conditions.
 These are published on our website and agreed to when an applicant accepts an offer of a place on a programme.
 We will review the content of our Student Protection Plan annually in partnership with the Students’ Union prior to it being approved by the relevant City committees.

 6.2 If any event arose within our control where we could no longer deliver a degree programme, we would provide students with a notice period.
 This notice period would be dependent on the specific circumstances of the programme closure but we would endeavour to manage any programme closure in a timely manner.

 As noted earlier, City would take reasonable steps to provide a notice period that enables students to complete their studies or transfer to a suitable alternative programme.
 In these circumstances we would also:

 - Create a plan to work with and support students affected, including communications.

-- Meet with affected students individually and collectively at the earliest opportunity to share reasons for the situation.
+- Where possible, meet in-person or virtually with affected students individually and collectively at the earliest opportunity to share reasons for the situation.
 Collective meetings would be held in the presence of the Students’ Union.
 Individual students would also be entitled to have representation and support at individual meetings.